-FLIGHT - After arming, this mode can be accessed by triggering the flight sequencer.
+FLIGHT → After arming, this mode can be accessed by triggering the flight sequencer.
 It can also be accessed on power-up, if the "Flight Direct" option is enabled and conditions are met (see section 0.3 for more details).

 This is the mode in which the entire flight will take place, and can only be exited by power off.
 Beside flight sequencer handling and flight rules, nothing changes: you can perform any action in either IDLE or FLIGHT mode.
+As soon as Fluctus enters this mode, the sequencer clock will start from countdown (if configured) and will hold at zero while waiting for launch.